mandarin-chinese-christmas-songs

 2. “圣诞领声” | “Jingle Bells”

-By far, this is our favorite Christmas song.
-And it’s the perfect song for you to learn!
-But if you’re going to search for a video of this, don’t get confused.
 There are two Chinese titles for “Jingle Bells.”
-One is what I’ve mentioned above, the other is “叮叮当,” which is literally “the sound produced by the bells.”
-Between the two, there’s not much difference; the lyrics are almost the same.
+One is what I’ve mentioned above, the other is 叮叮当 (dīng dīng dāng), which is literally “the sound produced by the bells.”
+Between the two, there’s not much difference—the lyrics are almost the same.

 3. “2999 年的圣诞节” by 光良 | “Christmas in Year 2999” by Michael Wong

-Wong has always been famous for his love songs, and this piece is just the perfect song for lovers out there.
-Christmas in most Chinese countries is a day for couples, which sets it apart from the way other countries celebrate the holiday.
-So this song is the perfect testament to true loveone that knows no boundaries across time and place.
+In most Chinese countries, Christmas is a day for couples, which sets it apart from the way other nations celebrate the holiday.
+So this song is the perfect testament to true love—one that knows no boundaries across time and place.

 4. “雪人不见了” | “The Snowman Disappeared”

-This one’s a really catchy song.
-It’s like one of those nursery rhymes that we’ve learned as a kid: really easy to follow.
+This song is like one of those nursery rhymes we learned as a kid.
 It tells of the life of a snowman and the fact that it just disappeared one day.
-They go on guessing how that could have happened since the snowman didn’t have any feet.
-If you’re not sure which song to start with, pick this one.
-It’s really short and catchy, so you’re sure to have fun learning it!
+They go on guessing how that could have happened, since the snowman didn’t have any feet.

 5. “听啊! 天使高声唱” | “Hark!
 The Herald Angels Sing”

-This song has some of the more difficult vocabulary among the songs in the list.
-If you’re a Chinese beginner, I suggest that you pick one of the other songs for now.
-On the other hand if you already know the basic Christmas vocabulary and want to expand your knowledge, then I recommend spending some time with these singing angels.
+On the other hand, if you already know the basic Christmas vocabulary and want to expand your knowledge, I recommend spending some time with these singing angels.
 You’ll get a lot out of it.

-6. “初雪” by Exo | “First Snow” by Exo
+6. “初雪” by EXO | “First Snow” by EXO

-Here’s another wonderful Christmas song by Exo.
-I think it’s becoming quite obvious that I’m a huge fan of Exo, but I just have to include this song.
-There are only a few Asian singers who would release a Chinese Christmas album, so it’s a great gift that this group actually did.
-Like their other song in the list, this one is a love song, but it has an upbeat tune so it’ll stick to your memory in no time.
+Only a few Asian singers release a Chinese Christmas album, so it’s a great gift that this group actually did.
+Like their other song on the list, this one is a love song, but it has an upbeat tune so it’ll stick to your memory in no time.

-7. “平安夜” by 林依婷 | “Silent Night” by Lea Lin
+7. “平安夜” | “Silent Night”

-8. “祝你圣诞快乐” | “We Wish You A Merry Christmas”
+8. “祝你圣诞快乐” | “We Wish You a Merry Christmas”

 9. “十二月的情歌” by Gackt | “December Love Song” by Gackt

-10. “圣诞老人进城” | “Santa Claus is Coming to Town”
+10. “圣诞老人进城” | “Santa Claus Is Coming to Town”

 No Christmas song list is complete without this holiday hit, so you should definitely include it in your Chinese holiday lessons.
 Again, this song has a lot to offer with its rich vocabulary.

-And that completes the list!
+And that completes our list!
 Once you’ve listened to and sung these songs so many times that you feel you actually might need a break from Christmas tunes, check out these karaoke classics and Mandopop love songs to keep on learning Mandarin with music.
 Enjoy!

 If you want to continue learning Chinese with interactive and authentic Chinese content, then you'll love FluentU.